philbert/terraform-kubernetes-openstack/README.md

 Ready for testing.
 Over the next couple of weeks the repo should be generic enough for reuse with complete documentation.

+Will install a single controller node and two compute nodes by default, can increase or decrease compute nodes using the Terraform variable `compute_count`.

 ## Prep

 - [Install Terraform](https://www.terraform.io/intro/getting-started/install.html)